 In California, petition court fees for an expungement are in the cost range of $100 to $400, depending on the serving courthouse.
 Attorneys charge a sum between $400 to $1,400 per criminal charge.
 Attorney fees could rise to between $1000 to $4000 if the criminal case is complicated.
 If you can’t afford the fee to file a petition for expungement, you or your attorney may request a fee waiver.
 This can be achieved by completing (Form FW-001).

-CHOOSING AN EXPERIENCED ATTORNEY TO HANDLE YOUR EXPUNGEMENT
+CHOOSING AN EXPERIENCED POST CONVICTION ATTORNEY FOR YOUR EXPUNGEMENT

-An experienced attorney comes with relevant and vital contacts, which can be crucial in a time sensitive scenario.
-You do not have to keep paying for past mistakes.
-Los Angeles Criminal Defense attorney Don Hammond has successfully obtained dozens of expungements in several counties and is very experienced with the process.
+An experienced post conviction attorney comes with relevant and vital contacts, which can be crucial in a time sensitive scenario.
+You do not have to keep paying for past mistakes and need post conviction relief.
+Los Angeles Criminal Defense Attorney Don Hammond has successfully obtained dozens of expungements in several counties and is very experienced with the process.
 Contact Don Hammond to get your criminal record expunged to get a new beginning

 Parole & Probation